BojanBuhac/M365-Copilot-Audit-Report/README.md

 ![Alt text](/img/Picture4a.png?raw=true)

-4. Repeat the same steps for Top Active users visual
+4. Repeat the same steps for Top Active users visual and Top users on Trends page